SergioGG96/SergioGG96.github.io/_portfolio/2023-01-10-2D-Platform-Game-Project.md

 - Use the A and D keys to move around the stage.
 - Use left mouse button to shoot.
-- Use the space bar to jump
+- Use the space bar to jump.
+- Use the W key to use the Door and teleport to another location.
 - And some events can be triggered using the E key.

 ___